Welcome to Sapporo, crab capital of Japan

 There are several seasonal varieties, all of which are available in the countless restaurants and market stands across Hokkaido's capital, Sapporo.

-First up is kegani (hairy crab), known for its delicate, sweet flesh.
-Commonly found in the waters of the Sea of Japan, it's available most of the year.
+"The Sea of Okhotsk is a cold water sea, bringing some of the world's richest fishing waters north from the Aleutian Islands and Kamchatka down to Hokkaido.
+The plankton-filled waters are perfect for the bottom-dwelling crabs," says Gabay.

+These include kegani (hairy crab), known for its delicate, sweet flesh.
 And then there's zuwaigani (snow crab), only harvested in winter.

 Meanwhile, tarabagan is the largest type of king crab.
 It's in season from September to January.